9 UFO Sightings No One Can Explain

 Socorro, New Mexico, 1964

 By the mid-1960s, UFOs were being investigated by the U.S. government through Project Blue Book, and space alien plots were common in movies and TV shows; The Outer Limits series started in 1963.
-When Socorro, New Mexico, police officer Lonnie Zamora heard a loud roaring sound and saw a flame in the sky, he abandoned the speeding car he’d been chasing to check it out.
+When Socorro, New Mexico, police officer Lonnie Zamora heard a loud roaring sound and saw a flame in the sky, he abandoned the speeding car he'd been chasing to check it out.
 He found a round object in a canyon and saw two figures in white near it, but as he got closer, the object flew away.
-Investigators from Project Blue Book apparently believed Zamora wasn’t making up the story and weren’t able to come up with a clear explanation (despite the event’s proximity to the White Sands Missile Range).
-They classified the case as “unidentified.”
-Find out all the secrets about Area 51 the US government won’t tell you.
+Investigators from Project Blue Book apparently believed Zamora wasn't making up the story and weren't able to come up with a clear explanation (despite the event's proximity to the White Sands Missile Range).
+They classified the case as "unidentified."
+It didn't help matters that this sighting was relatively close to the infamous Area 51.
+Find out all the secrets about Area 51 the US government won't tell you.